Julie Andrews: 1997–present: Children's entertainment and later roles

-In February 2011, Andrews received a Grammy Lifetime Achievement Award and, with her daughter Emma, a Grammy for best spoken-word album for children (for A Collection of Poems, Songs and Lullabies), at the 53rd Grammy Awards.Julie Andrews, Dolly Parton Win Lifetime Grammys, ABC News.
+In February 2011, Andrews received a Grammy Lifetime Achievement Award and, with her daughter Emma, a Grammy for Best Spoken Word Album for Children (for A Collection of Poems, Songs and Lullabies), at the 53rd Grammy Awards.Julie Andrews, Dolly Parton Win Lifetime Grammys, ABC News.
 23 December 2010 In her memoir, Home Work (2019), Andrews discussed being offered the role of Aunt Emma by Martin Scorsese for his film The Wolf of Wall Street (2013).
-Unfortunately, she declined, citing a recent surgery and she wasn't "ready to go back to work" but "would've loved to have done it".
+She declined, citing a recent surgery and saying she wasn't "ready to go back to work" but "would've loved to have done it".
 At the age of 77, Andrews undertook her first tour of Australia and New Zealand in 2013, hosted by Nicholas Hammond who was a boy of 14 when they appeared together in The Sound of Music.
 In place of singing, she planned a series of speaking engagements in Australia's five mainland state capitals.
 The following year she took the show on a tour of England, which was hosted by Aled Jones.
 The tour began with a May date at the National Indoor Arena in Birmingham and included an appearance at the Echo Arena in Liverpool.

+Andrews has twice directed a musical stage adaptation of The Great American Mousical, based on the 2006 children's book she wrote with her daughter Emma.
+The musical was written by Zina Goldrich (music) and Marcy Heisler (lyrics), with book by Hunter Bell.
+Andrews first directed the play for its premiere in 2012 at Goodspeed Musicals' Norma Terris Theatre in Chester, Connecticut.
+In 2024, she directed a second, sold-out production at Legacy Theatre in Branford, Connecticut.

 In 2015, Andrews made a surprise appearance at the Oscars, greeting Lady Gaga who paid her homage by singing a medley from The Sound of Music.
 This became a social media sensation, trending all over the world.
 Lyndon Terracini announced in August 2015 that Andrews would direct My Fair Lady in 2016 for Opera Australia at the Sydney Opera House.
-In 2016, Andrews created the preschool television series Julie's Greenroom with her daughter, Emma Walton Hamilton and Judy Rothman.
-Andrews is joined by her assistant Gus (Giullian Yao Gioiello) and “Greenies,” a cast of original puppets built by The Jim Henson Company.
+In 2016, Andrews created the preschool television series Julie's Greenroom with her daughter, Emma, and Judy Rothman.
+Andrews is joined by her assistant Gus (Giullian Yao Gioiello) and "Greenies", a cast of original puppets built by The Jim Henson Company.
 The series premiered on Netflix in 2017.
 In 2017, Andrews also reprised her role as Marlena Gru in the second Despicable Me sequel Despicable Me 3.
 In 2018, Andrews voiced Karathen, a leviathan, in James Wan's Aquaman.
 That same year, she declined a cameo appearance in Mary Poppins Returns to avoid stealing the limelight now belonging to star Emily Blunt.